loior/minecraft-server/README.md

         terraform output
         ```

 Open up the `hosts.ini` file.
-Replace the IP address in the beginning of line 2 with the IP address you just copied from the output of the configure script.
+Replace the bracket placeholder in the beginning of line 2 with the IP address you just copied from the output of the configure script.

-Back in the terminal command line, you will now run the ansible playbook to set up the Minecraft server using the Docker image from itzg/minecraft-server, by typing:
+Back in the terminal, you will now run the Ansible playbook to set up the Minecraft server using the Docker image from itzg/minecraft-server, by typing:
 ```
 ansible-playbook playbook.yml -i hosts.ini
 ```

-- This runs the Ansible playbook that sets up the Minecraft server
+- This runs the Ansible playbook that sets up the Minecraft server.
 - The playbook first downloads Docker.
-- It then runs the Minecraft server container based on the Docker image from this [page](https://hub.docker.com/r/itzg/minecraft-server).
+- It then runs the Minecraft server container, which is from the Docker image on this [page](https://hub.docker.com/r/itzg/minecraft-server).
 - It configures the server to restart if resources reboot, and makes sure that it gracefully shuts down as well.
-- The `-i hosts.ini` part of the command tells the playbook to grab information from the inventory `hosts.ini` file, which includes the public IP address of the instance, the ansible_user, and the ansible_ssh_private_key_file
+- The `-i hosts.ini` part of the command tells the playbook to grab information from the inventory `hosts.ini` file, which includes the public IP address of the instance, the ansible_user, and the ansible_ssh_private_key_file.

 At one point, you may need to type `yes` to confirm that you want to continue connecting.
 Go ahead and type `yes` if prompted.
 This script may take a couple of minutes to run.